ujam EDEN - EDM, House & Techno Drums

 PluginBoutique Scaler 3

-Scaler 3 functions as a music theory teacher and creative writing partner built directly into your DAW.
+Scaler 3 is basically your own music theory teacher and creative sidekick, right inside your DAW.

-What I realized after using this is that it’s not just suggesting random chords.
-The plugin actually analyzes over 2,000 scales and chord types while offering chord progressions from different genres and musical eras.
+What blew me away after using it is that it’s not just throwing out random chords.
+Scaler 3 actually analyzes over 2,000 scales and chord types, and gives you progressions from all sorts of genres and musical eras.

-That being said, it essentially removes the technical barrier between having a musical idea in your head and actually executing it on the keyboard, which is honestly the biggest struggle for electronic producers who didn’t grow up playing piano.
+Honestly, this plugin just wipes out the technical barrier between the ideas in your head and actually playing them on the keyboard.
+That’s the biggest struggle for most electronic producers who didn’t grow up jamming on piano.

 • Intelligent Chord Detection System